 As always, there were dedicated activities run by our YN Coordinator Bob Pedolsky for all the young numismatists who attended.
 For the second year in a row we held voting for your favorite dealer.
 A ballot box was sitting near the exit on Friday and many dealers received votes.
 Tom Wood was the winner in a very close contest, and he wore the medal we presented to him, just as Bill Watts did last year as our inaugural winner.

-The American Numismatic Association held a table run by their southeastern representative, Danny Freeman, who is of course also the NCNA Second Vice President.
+The American Numismatic Association held a table run by their southeastern representative, Danny Freeman, who of course is also the NCNA Second Vice President.
 ANACS was once again present, with NCNA past president Jim Neely accepting submissions at their table.
 Reed Goldmine made their first appearance at the NCNA show in a number of years, and the young numismatists who attended seemed to enjoy panning for gold.

 Overall, we are pleased with how our show continues to improve and grow.
 We have more ideas in the works for 2023 so we hope to see you there!